nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format `delete NAME` or `delete n/NAME`

 * Delete the contact whose name matches the specified `NAME`.
-* The `NAME` has to be an exact match to an existing contact which is displayed.
+* The `NAME` has to be an exact match to an existing contact in the displayed list.
 * The `NAME` is not case-sensitive.

 Examples: